Logic

 Other Terms Related to Logic

-valid argument – an argument which is based on logical analysis of information; not necessarily true
+• valid argument – an argument that based on logical analysis of information; not necessarily true

 Toulmin Logic

-Toulmin Logic a form of logic that uses claim, grounds, and warrant for analyzing the logic of an argument
+Toulmin Logic is a form of logic that uses claim, grounds, and warrant for analyzing the logic of an argument.

 Printer Friendly, PDF & Email